-Vessels or area where the fixture is installed Floors and horizontal surfaces Walls Wall junctions and joints Wall / floor junctions Penetrations Shower area (enclose d and unenclosed) wa faterproof all alls in shower tea to a height e greater of- With hob (i) not less than 150 mm above floor substrate; or With step-down Waterproof floor in shower area (including any hob or step-down). (ii) not less than 25 mm above maximum retained water level; and Waterproof wall junctions within shower area.
+Vessels or area where the fix- ture is installed Floors and horizon- tal surfaces Walls Wall junctions and joints Wall / floor junctions Penetrations Shower area (en closed and unenclose ed) With hob wa are aterproof all lls in shower a to a height greater of- With step-down Waterproof floor in shower area (including any hob or step-down). (i) not less than 150 mm above floor substrate; or Waterproof wall junctions within shower area.
 Waterproof wall / floor junctions within shower area.
 Waterproof penetrations in shower area.
-Without hob or step- down hob or step- wa ar tha ab later resistant alls in shower rea to not less an 1800 mm bove finished for level of the nower.
+Without hob or step-down (ii) not less than 25 mm above maximum retained